How to address an item of mail

 Stamps should be placed in the top right corner of the envelope.

-It is important that the name on the consignment is the same as the name on the recipient’s ID document.
-In the case of minors without a valid ID document, parents can collect parcels and cash on delivery items on their behalf.
+It is important that the name on the item is the same as the name on the recipient’s ID document.
+In the case of minors without a valid ID document, parents can collect parcels on their behalf.
 In such cases, the parent has to present his/her ID and also a personal registration document showing that he/she is the legal guardian.

-More information about confirming your identity when collecting registered mail, parcels and cash on delivery items is available.
+More information about confirming your identity when collecting Registered Mail and parcels.

 Remember to write the child’s full name on the letter or parcel.
-When choosing how you want to send an item of mail, please note that a child needs a valid ID document to collect registered mail, parcels and cash on delivery items.
+When choosing how you want to send an item of mail, please note that a child needs a valid ID document to collect Registered Mail and parcels.

-If a child does not have a valid ID document, parcels and cash on delivery items can be collected by their parents or legal guardians, if these present their ID document and a personal registration document showing who is the legal guardian.
+If a child does not have a valid ID document parcels can be collected by their parents or legal guardians, by presenting their ID document and a personal registration document showing who is the legal guardian.

 Registered mail requires that all parents or legal guardians sign for such items of mail and show their ID documents and personal registration documents.
 Both guardians do not have to be there in person, but the person collecting the item must have the other guardian’s ID document with them, and also their signature on the delivery notification.